Because lying in bed awake should not be your "norm".

 Cortisol is a natural hormone produced by the adrenal gland but too much of it does two primary things to prevent you from going to sleep.

-So other than stress, What else increases cortisol?
+So other than stress, what else increases cortisol?

 1. Chronic pain.